xiaoqing2027/MarkUp_WebService/markUp_research_paper.md

 ## Front-end Design
 I mentioned in previous section, android device is viewed as view part in MVC framework, so android development means front-end development.
-In this section, I won't introduce so much about how to create layout and Activity

 #### Layout and Activity